brette-0/gcn64tools-localFW/README.md

 This project began as a tool to configure GC/N64 to USB adapters, but it has evolved to support all recent raphnet USB adapter products.

+This Fork adds the option to install locally acccessed Firmware files, for obvious reasons this could lead to unexpected or incorrect behavior with your raphnet products.

+As of writing this, all raphnet products latest firmware can be accsessed via the original unmodified raphent firmware utility, only use this tool should you need custom firmware functionality.

 ## License

 The project is released under the General Public License version 3.